-When the good girl grows up, she dreams of becoming a perfect wife and mother.
-(This being the ideal manifestation of the patriarchal notion of the ‘appropriate’ role for women in society.)
+The adult manifestation of the good girl is the perfect wife and mother.
+(This being an idealised patriarchal notion of the ‘appropriate’ role for women in society.)

-You may have noticed from the language used that she’s not actually expected to exist outside of these roles.
-She exists in so far as she is in relationship with her husband and her children.
+She’s not actually expected to exist outside of these roles.
+She exists only in so far as she is in a relationship with her husband and her children.
 Her needs are always secondary to theirs.
 And in fact, the sublimation of her needs is signalled as a sign that she’s doing a good job.

 ‘How are you?’ ask her friends.